m-rosette/rob599_hw/rob599_hw3/rob599_hw3/README.md

 2. Provide a *2D Pose Estimate* for the nav-stack by clicking on the pre-generated coordinate frame

-3. To bagin saving poses, start the places node by running
+3. To begin saving poses, start the places node by running
 ```bash
 ros2 run rob599_hw3 places
 ```